davecoll3/kokochen/README.md

 # Kokochen

-Marien Wong Kwok Chuen is a freelance illustrator living in Metz, France.
+Marien Wong Kwok Chuen - aka.
+Kokochen - is a freelance illustrator living in Metz, France.
 This portfolio site aims to showcase Marine's illustrations and examples of her work.
 The site will be targeted towards individuals and organisations who have a need for a talented freelance illustrator.
 It will clearly demonstrate a variety of original illustrations produced to date along with examples of illustrations used in previously commissioned work.
 The site will also be a useful means to contact Marine in order to commission new work.

 The primary technologies used to form the basis of this website were the coding languages HTML5 and CSS3 which were complemented by use of the Bootstrap framework.